 Or to put it another way…

-Novels are essentially about people (fictional characters) undergoing experiences (plots) in particular places (settings).
+- Novels are about people (fictional characters) undergoing experiences (plots) in particular times and places (settings).

 Why Does Theme Matter?

 Or to put it another way, why bother with theme at all when all you want to do is tell a gripping tale?

 That’s a perfectly reasonable question.
 But you need to trust me on this…

 If you aspire to be a good or a great novelist, you must take theme seriously, no matter what type of fiction you write (literary or genre).
 There are four good reasons for that…

 1. It Adds an Extra Dimension to a Novel

 If you write a thriller with well-rounded characters, a page-turning plot but no theme, the novel might be a “good read.”
 But you’ll soon forget it.

 If the novel, on a deeper level, is also an exploration of solitude, say, it won’t merely be a good read.
 It will provide the reader with something to think about, something that will stay with them long after they’ve finished the final chapter.